 Tyrosine Increases Dopamine Levels in the Brain

-Tyrosine supplements increased dopamine levels in the striatum of the brain when animals receive treatments that increase the demand for dopamine.
+Tyrosine supplements increase dopamine levels in the brain’s striatum when animals receive treatments that increase the demand for dopamine.

-The administration of tyrosine also increased the levels of dopamine in the extracellular fluid of the brain.
-However, this effect was ephemeral since excessive tyrosine in the brain also slowed neuronal firing.
+The administration of tyrosine also increased dopamine levels in the extracellular fluid of the brain.
+However, this effect was transient since excessive tyrosine in the brain slowed neuronal firing.
 This, in turn, brought dopamine levels to the original levels before tyrosine administration.

 Tyrosine Helps with Performance During Stress